unifiedjs/collective/organizations.md

 *   Enactor removes references to the unified collective from the project
 *   Enactor transfers the project to person
-*   If the project includes packages published on npm, enactor (or a by the enactor appointed releaser) moves them from the organization to their own account, and invites person as a maintainer to all packages on npm
+*   If the project includes published packages, enactor (or a by the enactor appointed releaser) moves them from the organization to their own account, and invites person as a maintainer to all packages
 *   If there are guest maintainers associated with the project, enactor removes them from [`github-tools`][gh-tools]